 I tried maybe 20 recipe for chocolate mug cake, I kid you not, and besides gaining three pounds, I was sorely disappointed in all of them, mostly the texture – it was either very dry, or too crumbly and not at all cake-like.

 Then it dawned on me – this wonderful gluten free chocolate cake, one of the culinary creations I am most proud of, deeply chocolaty and moist and so so good – why not try to microwave it?

-So I did, and OH MY GOD.
-This is chocolate heaven, ready in five minutes (including mixing the ingredients), and my only complaint is that it makes two servings, and it’s so good that unless you have someone to consume the second serving immediately, you WILL eat the second one, I guarantee it, from shameful personal experience.
+So I did, and OMG.
+This chocolate mug cake is chocolate heaven, ready in just five minutes (including mixing the ingredients), and my only complaint is that it makes two servings, and it’s so good that unless you have someone to consume the second serving immediately, you WILL eat the second one, I guarantee it, from shameful personal experience.

 - In a small bowl, whisk the almond butter and egg until smooth.

 - Add the milk, vanilla, stevia and salt, whisking to incorporate.

 - Gradually whisk in the cocoa powder, then add the baking soda.

 - Using a spatula, scrape the batter into two small, 6-ounce cappuccino mugs, dividing it evenly.
 Each mug should be about half-full.
 The cakes will rise dramatically as they cook, so the cups need to accommodate that.

 - If you're making this the night before, cover each mug with plastic wrap and refrigerate until the next morning.
 Make sure to refrigerate immediately, so that the baking soda does not lose its potency.